Qwiso/SNHardcorePlus/README.md

-## Requires the use of [QModManager](https://github.com/Qwiso/QModManager)
+## Requires the use of [QModManager](https://www.nexusmods.com/subnautica/mods/16/) found on Nexus Mods

 ### Installation
-After installing QMods via QModManager, extract the contents of [SNHardcorePlus.zip](https://github.com/Qwiso/SNHardcorePlus/releases/download/1.0.0/SNHardcorePlus.zip) file to your `\QMods` folder
+After installing QMods, extract the contents of [SNHardcorePlus.zip](https://github.com/Qwiso/SNHardcorePlus/releases/download/1.0.0/SNHardcorePlus.zip) file to your `\QMods` folder

 ### config.json
 Should be located in `QMods\SNHardcorePlus` folder.
 This is where you customize your experience by editing the values of each key